 More recently, Dr. Ivan Spear, an orthopedic surgeon in Worcester, Massachusetts, acquired the farm in 1983 from a family member, in order to keep it in the Spear family.
 Ivan had spent time on the farm with family as a boy and wanted it to remain a working farm.
 He remained in Worcester and leased the farm to Jeff and Laurie Bellmore, who with their family, ran a successful farm for many years.
 Ivan died in 2014 at the age of 92 and we acquired the farm in November 2106 from Ivan’s son, Brian Spear.

 Today our farm comprises 170 acres in a narrow rectangle running from the St. George River on our eastern boundary, across Rt.
 1 (which at that point runs essentially North/South) and to the railroad tracks on our western boundary.
 Most of our farm is wooded, with about 42 acres of open fields.
 A spent gravel pit occupies 15-20 acres.
 We currently work about 5-10 acres and have two unheated high tunnels and one year round propagation house.

 Jamien Richardson and Jeremy Reynolds moved into the 1763 brick farmhouse in 2017.
 The house was built with brick made from clay on the property - literally "from the bones of this land."
 We converted an 8’x20’ storage container to a walk-in cooler in 2018, and in Spring 2019 we rebuilt our 20’x20’ farm store to better serve our customers.
-In 2021, we are excited to add a new wash/pack facility and more cold storage to enable us to better serve the growing number of consumers passionate about eating good food grown right here in Maine.
+In 2021, we added a new wash/pack facility and more cold storage to enable us to better serve the growing number of consumers passionate about eating good food grown right here in Maine.

 The Reynolds Family